Skip to main content

 Armored Suit Notes

 Infantry Battle Suit: Covers torso, arms, and legs.
-A full suit of articulated body armor.
+A full articulated combat armor ensemble used by line troops, planetary security, and military contractors on mid- to high-development worlds.

 Smart Sleeve: Covers torso, arms, and legs.
-Grants a free reroll of Vigor against Bleeding Out.
-Can be worn under other armor; use normal armor stacking rules.
+A responsive underlayer that grants a free reroll of Vigor against Bleeding Out.
+It may be worn under other armor, using normal armor stacking rules.

-Example: Zayko may wear a smart sleeve beneath heavier armor during boarding operations.
-It does not turn him into a tank, but it gives him one more chance to stay alive if a fight goes bad.
+Example: Zayko may wear a smart sleeve beneath heavier armor during boarding actions.
+It does not make him a tank, but it gives him one more chance to stay alive if a fight goes bad.

 Energy Armor